The Kinks: Decline in popularity and split (1986–1997)

 The band's profile rose considerably in the mid-1990s, primarily as a result of the "Britpop" boom.
 Several of the most prominent bands of the decade cited the Kinks as a major influence.
-Despite such accolades, the group's commercial viability continued to decline.
+Despite this recognition, the group's commercial viability continued to decline.
 They gradually became less active, leading Ray and Dave Davies to pursue their own interests.
 Each released an autobiography; Ray's X-Ray was published in early 1995, and Dave responded with his memoir Kink, published a year later.
-The Kinks gave their last public performance in mid-1996, and the group assembled for what would turn out to be their last time together at a party for Dave's 50th birthday.
+The Kinks gave their last public performance in mid-1996, and the group assembled for what turned out to be their last time together at a party for Dave's 50th birthday.
 Kinks chronicler and historian Doug Hinman stated, "The symbolism of the event was impossible to overlook.
 The party was held at the site of the brothers' very first musical endeavour, the Clissold Arms pub, across the street from their childhood home on Fortis Green in North London."